 Parents and Caretaker Relatives

-The ABD pathway applies to adults 65+ or with SSA-defined disability (blindness or other) who are not seeking LTC.
+The ABD pathway applies to adults 65+ or with an SSA-defined disability (blindness or other) who are not seeking long-term care.

 Income Limit